SINGAPORE BRAND EDUCATION SYSTEM

 The curriculum designed in Singapore are proven to be effective in facilitating students’ learning.
 For example, the national textbooks for Mathematics are considered as a superior alternative to Saxon Math as it exemplifies traditional, pragmatic skills instruction as opposed to reform mathematics.

-The education system in Singapore is not only characterized by an emphasis on effective teaching methods.
+The education system in Singapore is not only characterised by an emphasis on effective teaching methods.
 It is purposed to be cumulative and progressive, affording students a seamless education experience.
 The end goal of the system is to allow students to not only gain academic proficiency but also develop skills necessary for the real world.
 The introduction of the “Teach Less Learn More” initiative continues to promote creative thinking, analytical skills and self-discovery, going beyond rote learning to nurture self-directed learners.
 Students are encouraged to go beyond the textbook and step into the real world, to learn beyond facts and grow as individuals.

 Students gain personally as they become employable individuals with opportunities to thrive, while the economy also flourishes as it transforms into a knowledge based economy, supported by a capable workforce.
 What makes the Singapore education system successful is its focus on constantly adapting itself to meet the needs of the country, both economically and socially.